Foreign, security and development policy

 Associate Professor in Peace and Conflict Studies

-Martin Ottmann is Associate Professor in Peace and Conflict Studies as well as Co-Director of Doctoral Research in IDD.
+Martin Ottmann is Associate Professor in Peace and Conflict Studies as well as Head of Research for the School of Government.

 - +44 (0)121 415 1076